levizwannah/zwannah_api_structure_spec/README.md

 The foreground directory holds the processes that interact through http request.
 Their executions are initiated but not necessarily terminated by an HTTP request.
 This means, every file that does some work for the client on the server and needs http requests to be initiated should be placed in this directory.
 If a router is needed, it should be placed in this directory.

 ###### 2.0.2.1 process groups (directories)
 At this level, processes that perform similar functions should be put together in a single directory.
 This will make development faster as every process directory can have it's own master includer which will include everything from the root setup to the authenticator or the state of the requests.
-This is open to interpretation.
+This is open to interpretation and further extension.

 In an MVC framework setup, Controllers can be placed in this directory.
 This will assume that the router is placed in the foregrounds directory.